franc014/pico-y-placa-predictor/readme.md

 CSS is managed via one single file in /src/app.css.
 CSS variables are used to set up a light design system implementation for UI styling.

 For testing, it uses the Jest framework.
 Tests are located in "**tests**" folder.
 Each test suit reflects the Application user features, such as the prediction itself, but also unit tests for date management and input validation.
-It’s limited to feature testing, avoiding end to end testing, to keep it as simple as possible.

 There are some branches defined for specific parts of application.
 The branch "predictor-development" is used to integrate ui and “business” logic.
 This is a branch that may be used to deploy to a stage environment or server.